Suzain1/Loan-Prediction/README.md

 The dataset used in this project consists of information about loan applicants, including:
   Applicant's income

   Credit history

   Loan amount

   Loan term

   Marital status

   Education level

   Property area

 Dataset Size: 614 records
 Features: 13 (including the target variable)
 Target Variable: Loan Status (Approved/Not Approved)

 🎯 Results

 The model achieved an impressive accuracy of 97.73% in predicting the loan approval status.
-Below is a snapshot of the performance metrics:

   Precision: 0.98

   Recall: 0.97

   F1-Score: 0.98